Watson-Personal-Assistant/developer/_content/knowledge/create-objects.md

     ```
 7. Create a proactive agent (`doorOpenAgent`) to react to the state change event.
     ```javascript
-        // create the agents to connect to the Message Hub and subscribe to object update events. var doorOpenAgent = new Agent('object-update');
+        // Create the agents to connect to the Message Hub and subscribe to events. var doorOpenAgent = new Agent('object-update');

         function runAgent() {